dixitsanskar/Weather_Api/README.md

 # Weather API Project

 This project is a simple weather API built using Laravel.
 It allows users to register, log in, and obtain a unique API key.
 Users can make up to **100 requests per month** to fetch weather data for a specific city.
-The live project can be accessed at: [project URL](https://weather-api-omega-eight.vercel.app/)
+[URL](https://roadmap.sh/projects/weather-api-wrapper-service)

 ---